tc39/notes/es6/2014-11/nov-20.md

 ## 5.6 Object.observe: proposal to move to Stage 3.
 (Rafael Weinstein)

-RWS: Move Object.observe to Stage 3?
+RWN: Move Object.observe to Stage 3?

 RW: Can you list out the updates?

-RWS: Conferred with Ember team, issues were theoretical
+RWN: Conferred with Ember team, issues were theoretical

 YK: Conceptual

-RWS: Appears to be objections from YK and Ember, provided examples that should overcome
+RWN: Appears to be objections from YK and Ember, provided examples that should overcome

 YK: Yes, but the actual solution does address the problem with the specification of the feature.
 - There are process issues.
 I've repeatedly provided feedback and repeatedly dismissed.